mauassenco/home-marketplace/README.md

 House Marketplace
 Find and list houses for sale or for rent.
-This is a React / Firebase v9 project from the React Front To Back 2022 course.
+This is a React / Firebase v9 project.

+- Reactjs
+- Firebase
+- Geolocation
+- React Router
+- Leaflet
+- Toastify
+- Swiper

 Usage
 Geolocation